benmvp/slides/2019/ato/react-eco.md

   * You need to know Redux, css-in-js, server-side rendering, etc.
   * All at the same time
   * It can be so overwhelming
-- For those of us with React experience
-  * React is still just a UI library
+- React is still just a UI library
   * Need to pick libraries for fetching data, managing, data, etc. for full framework
   * How can you pick the right thing, if you've never used it before?
 - So I want to walk through the different libs in the React ecosystem